 Punishing a cat for peeing on the carpet is a no-no. Cats do not pee outside of their litter boxes without a reason, and punishing them for doing so is confusing and harmful to the cat.
-The cat caretaker has to take steps to discover why the cat is peeing on the carpet, rug, or furniture in the first place, and then take action to mitigate the offending situations (for the cat, that is).
+The cat caretaker has to take steps to discover why the cat is peeing on the carpet, rug, or furniture in the first place, and then take action to remedy the situation.

-A cat that urinates outside of the litter box could have a physical disease.
-Cats develop urinary tract diseases occasionally, and they can be quickly fatal.
+A cat that urinates outside of the litter box, especially if that behavior is new and seems "out of nowhere," could have a physical disease.
+Cats develop urinary tract diseases occasionally (male cats are especially susceptible to them), and they can be quickly fatal.
 Take your cat to the vet for a check up to make sure that the inappropriate urinating isn't health-related.

-When you find the places where the cat has been urinating, use an enzyme spray to get rid of the smell.
+When you find the places where the cat has been urinating, clean them thoroughly and use an enzyme spray to get rid of the smell.
 You can get these enzymes at pet stores or grocery stores.
 If the urine is on the carpeting, you may have to use the enzyme treatment several times to completely get rid of the odor.

 Never punish your cat for peeing on the carpet, as it will confuse and frustrate your cat, and achieve nothing.
 Instead, take your cat to the vet to make sure nothing is wrong with them, then try to figure out why they're not using their litter box.